Parameterized Algorithms for Locally Minimal Defensive Alliance: Abstract

 \section{Abstract}

-A set $D$ of vertices of a graph is a defensive alliance if, for each element of $D$, the majority of its neighbours are in $D$.
+A set $D$ of vertices of a graph is a \emph{defensive alliance} if, for each element of $D$, the majority of its neighbours are in $D$.
 We consider the notion of local minimality in this paper.
-We are interested in locally minimal defensive alliance of maximum size.
+We are interested in finding a locally minimal defensive alliance of maximum size.
+In {\sc Locally Minimal Defensive Alliance} problem, given an undirected graph $G$, a positive integer $k$, the question is to check whether $G$ has a locally minimal defensive alliance of size at least $k$.
 This problem is known to be NP-hard but its parameterized complexity remains open until now.
 We enhance our understanding of the problem from the viewpoint of parameterized complexity.
-The main results of the paper are the following: (1) {\sc Locally Minimal Defensive Alliance} and {\sc Connected Locally Minimal Defensive Alliance} are fixed-parameter tractable (FPT) when parameterized by the solution size and $\Delta$, (2) {\sc Locally Minimal Defensive Alliance} on the graphs of minimum degree at least 2, admits a kernel with at most ${f(k)}^{2k^2+4k}$ vertices for some computable function $f(k)$.
-In particular, we prove that the problem on triangle-free graphs of minimum degree at least 2, admits a kernel with at most $k^{\mathcal{O}(k^2)}$ vertices, where as the problem on planar graphs of minimum degree at least 2, admits a kernel with at most $k^{\mathcal{O}(k^4)}$ vertices.
-We also prove that (3) {\sc Locally Minimal DA Extension} is NP-complete.
+The main results of the paper are the following: (1) {\sc Locally Minimal Defensive Alliance} restricted to the graphs of minimum degree at least 2 is fixed-parameter tractable (FPT) when parameterized by the combined parameters solution size $k$, and maximum degree $\Delta$ of the input graph, (2) {\sc Locally Minimal Defensive Alliance} on the graphs of minimum degree at least 2, admits a kernel with at most $k^{k^{\mathcal{O}(k)}}$ vertices.
+In particular, the problem parameterized by $k$ restricted to $C_3$-free and $C_4$-free graphs of minimum degree at least 2, admits a kernel with at most $k^{\mathcal{O}(k)}$ vertices.
+Moreover, we prove that the problem on planar graphs of minimum degree at least 2, admits an FPT algorithm with running time $\mathcal{O}^{*}(k^{2^{\mathcal{O}(\sqrt{k})}})$.
+Finally we prove that (4) {\sc Locally Minimal Defensive Alliance Extension} is NP-complete.

 \keywords{Parameterized Complexity \and FPT \and locally minimal defensive alliance }